Phrasal verbs con el verbo take

 b.
 Don’t forget to take down everyone’s name, ok? (write down)

-Ejercicios de comunicación de Phrasal verbs con take
+Ejercicios de comunicación de Phrasal verbs con el verbo take

 - When you were a student, do you take down notes?
 How does technology help the students now when it comes to taking down notes?